rastislavcore/ChromeSmart/README.md

 2. Right-click the .app file of which you want to change the icon and select “Get Info” (or select the file and press ⌘ + I).
 3. Select the app icon in the top left corner by clicking it once.
 It will get a subtle blue outline if you did it right.
 4. Now hit ⌘ + V (paste) to overwrite the default icon with the new one.

-### Donations ###
-Feel free to donate some bitcoins if my work is helpful to you: [14DeLSyGYNSLpxDwSKBXhrwZPX7GCX2GD7](https://link.btc.horse/?message=ChromeSmart#14DeLSyGYNSLpxDwSKBXhrwZPX7GCX2GD7)

-Thank you!